afvillaverde/strike-goldd/README.md

 4. define the problem, method, and options in the pop-up window
 5. press the Run button in the pop-up window

-If one wishes to use optimization-based decomposition (which is seldom necessary), the MATLAB version of the [MEIGO](http://nautilus.iim.csic.es/~gingproc/meigo.html) toolbox is also required.
+If one wishes to use optimization-based decomposition (which is seldom necessary, and currently not recommended), the MATLAB version of the [MEIGO](http://nautilus.iim.csic.es/~gingproc/meigo.html) toolbox is also required.

 More information can be found in the [STRIKE-GOLDD manual](STRIKE-GOLDD/doc/STRIKE-GOLDD_manual.pdf).